cezaraugusto/chromium-edge-launcher/README.md

   // Default: 50
   maxConnectionRetries: number;

-  // (optional) A dict of environmental key value pairs to pass to the spawned chrome process.
+  // (optional) A dict of environmental key value pairs to pass to the spawned edge process.
   envVars: {[key: string]: string};
 };
 ```